Computing all identifiable functions of parameters for ODE models

 \section{Introduction}

 In this paper, we study structural parameter identifiability of rational ODE systems.
-Roughly speaking, a parameter is structurally identifiable if its value can be recovered from the observations assuming continuous noise-free measurements and sufficiently exciting inputs (also referred to as the persistence of excitation, see~\cite{LJ94, V18}).
-If not all of the parameters of a model are identifiable, the next question usually is what functions $h(\bar{\mu}) \in \C(\bar{\mu})$ of the parameters $\bar{\mu}$ are identifiable.
-The knowledge of identifiable functions can be used in following ways: \begin{itemize}[itemsep=-0.05in,topsep=0.03in] \item If the functions of interest to the modeler are identifiable, then the lack of identifiability of some parameters is not an issue (sometimes, this is even an advantage~\cite{S17}). \item Identifiable functions can be used to find an identifiable reparametrization of the model~\cite{MED2009, MS2014, BD16}, which is a way of improving the model.
+Roughly speaking, a parameter is structurally identifiable if its value can be recovered from the observations assuming continuous noise-free measurements and sufficiently exciting inputs (also referred to as the persistence of excitation, see~\cite{LG94, V18}).
+If not all of the parameters of a model are identifiable, the next question usually is what rational functions $h(\bar{\mu}) \in \C(\bar{\mu})$ of the parameters $\bar{\mu}$ are identifiable.
+The knowledge of identifiable functions can be used in these ways: \begin{itemize}[itemsep=-0.05in,topsep=0.03in] \item If the functions of interest to the modeler are identifiable, then the lack of identifiability of some parameters is not an issue (sometimes, this is even an advantage~\cite{S17}). \item Identifiable functions can be used to find an identifiable reparametrization of the model~\cite{MED2009, MS2014, BD16}, which is a way of improving the model.